MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exallocatefrompagedlookasidelist.md

 The caller can then set up the returned entry with any caller-determined data.
 The caller should release each entry with <a href="https://msdn.microsoft.com/library/windows/hardware/ff544605">ExFreeToPagedLookasideList</a> when it is no longer in use.

-Because the entries in a paged lookaside list are allocated from pageable memory, they must not be accessed at an IRQL &gt;= DISPATCH_LEVEL.
+Because the entries in a paged lookaside list are allocated from pageable memory, they must not be accessed at an IRQL >= DISPATCH_LEVEL.
 You can use <a href="https://msdn.microsoft.com/library/windows/hardware/ff544388">ExAllocateFromNPagedLookasideList</a> to create a lookaside list with non-pageable entries.

 On Windows 2000, drivers must use the <b>-D_WIN2K_COMPAT_SLIST_USAGE</b> switch to successfully link code that uses <b>ExAllocateFromPagedLookasideList</b>.